Prathyushaaaa/Receipt-Processor/README.md

 Get Points Endpoint: /receipts/{id}/points
 Method: GET (Retrieves points for a specific receipt)

 Path Parameters: id (string) - The ID of the receipt.

+The application will be running on http://localhost:8080.

 **Prerequisites**
 Before you begin, ensure you have the following installed on your system: